 • 1000 IU vitamin D3 – We now know that most people are low and will benefit from this daily maintenance level.

-• Vitamin B12 (as methylcobalamin) – This nutrient is key for energy production and often missing from general multis.
-Make sure you look out for methylcobalamin as this is the body ready form of this important nutrient.
+• Vitamin B12 (as methylcobalamin) – This nutrient is key for energy production and often missing from general multivitamins.
+Make sure you look out for B12 in the form of methylcobalamin as this is the activated, body ready form.

-• 5-MTHF – This is the body ready form of folic acid and the best way to supplement this important nutrient.
-Check this is the form your multi contains otherwise it may well be ineffective.
+• 5-MTHF – This is the body ready form of folic acid and the optimal way to supplement this important nutrient.
+Check this is the form your multivitamin contains otherwise it may well be ineffective.

-• Vitamin K2 – Works with vitamin D and is often missing from daily multis.
+• Vitamin K2 – Works with vitamin D and is often missing from daily multivitamins..

-• Magnesium – An important nutrient that helps to support energy and balance stress and is often low in Western diets.
-Look for at least 25mg daily.
+• Magnesium – An important nutrient that is often low in typical Western diets.
+Magnesium helps to support energy production and is also vital for sleep.
+Look for at least 25mg in each dosage.

-• Most general multivitamin & mineral formulas are suitable for children aged 12 and above - Children younger than this will likely need a specific children’s formula with a more targeted nutrient profile.
+• Most general multivitamin & mineral formulas are suitable for children aged 12 and above - Younger children need a specific children’s formula with a more targeted nutrient profile.

-Whilst it’s possible to choose a very effective all round formula that the whole household can take, if you have a bit more time on your hands and want something that’s a bit more specific to your needs, a one-a-day gender specific formula is a great option.
+Whilst it’s possible to choose a very effective all-round formula that the whole household can take, if you want something that’s more targeted to your needs, a one-a-day gender specific formula is a great option.